yamatokataoka/computer-pointer-controller/README.md

 ## Notes
 Please note The face-detection-adas-binary-0001 always use INT1 precision as it is only available on the precision.
 The VPU, Neural Compute Stick 2 only supports FP16 precision and also the FPGA doesn't support INT8 precision.
 So these devices are skipped.
 In addition, the landmarks-regression-retail-0009 and head-pose-estimation-adas-0001 are only available with FP16 and FP32 precision.

+## Improvement

+Currently, the performance benchmark was not done on VPU because it only supports FP16 precision.
+Unfortunately, the face-detection-adas-binary-0001 is available only INT1.

+The face detection model with FP16 precision will enrich the above performance benchmark result.